The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

-This gives the root system of type $D_{2n}$, which is simple and simply-laced when $n\geq 2$ and is the product $D_2 = A_1\times A_1$ when $n=1$.
-Recall that for $n\geq2$ this is the unique family of simple symmetric pairs up to isogeny for which there are 4 regular nilpotent orbits.
+\begin{ex} Consider the split symmetric pair $P(\SO_{2n}\times \SO_{2n})\subset \mathrm{PSO}_{4n}$ of Example \ref{example: so x so}.
+Recall that this is the unique split symmetric pair of type $D_{2n}$, which is simple and simply-laced when $n\geq 2$.
+Recall from Proposition \ref{prop:table of nilpotent orbits} that for $n\geq2$ this is the unique family of simple symmetric pairs up to isogeny for which there are 4 regular nilpotent orbits.

-For inductive purposes, we will need to describe the case when $n=1$: When $n=1$, the root system $D_2$ is not simple, and the isogeny of Theorem \ref{theorem: Reducing regular quotient to case of simples} is the map

-with $\theta$ lifting to the involution $\theta(g) = g^{-t}$ on each copy of $\SL_2$, and In particular, the regular quotient can be described as a product: \begin{prop} The form $\SO_2\times \SO_2\subset \SO_4$ has regular quotient given by the product of regular quotients
+We assume that $n\geq 2$, and consider the split symmetric pair of type $D_{2n}$.
+The Satake diagram is given in Figure \ref{fig:table of satake diagrams}, namely the usual Dynkin diagram of type $D_{2n}$ with all white nodes.
+Subdiagrams of this are Satake diagrams of the split involutions of type $D_{n_0}$ for $n_0<2n$ or of type $A_{m}$ for $m\leq 2n-1$.
+Fix some $x\in \fa$ and consider the descendant at $x$.
+Let $Q$ denote the quotient through which $\pi_0(H_x)$ acts faithfully on the components of $\cN_\fp^\reg$.
+We can verify the table in Figure \ref{fig:descendants of split Dn}. \end{ex}